 With the re-branding of our practice at OrthoKnox, we are dedicated to delivering care that is in the best interest of our patients.
 To do this we seek to truly understand what our patients themselves value most.

-I am a fourth generation physician in the East Tennessee area.
+I am a fourth-generation physician in the East Tennessee area.
 My great-grandfather graduated medical school in 1911 and was head of the Knox County Health Department.
-His son, my grandfather, was a general practitioner in Knoxville for over forty years, and my father is an orthopaedic surgeon who has taken great care of our community also for more than forty years.
-In my fifteen years of practice, I believe that the healthcare values most important to my great-grandfather’s patients over 100 years ago, are the same ones most important to my patients now: genuine compassion, time personally spent with patients, good decisions made with integrity, and care delivered in a prompt and timely fashion.
+His son, my grandfather, was a general practitioner in Knoxville for over forty years, and my father is an orthopedic surgeon who has taken great care of our community also for more than forty years.
+In my fifteen years of practice, I believe that the healthcare values most important to my great-grandfather’s patients over 100 years ago are the same ones most important to my patients now: genuine compassion, time personally spent with patients, good decisions made with integrity, and care delivered in a prompt and timely fashion.
 All of these are hallmarks of quality care.